 From 2001 to 2005 Solberg served as the Minister of Local Government and Regional Development.

-From 2016 the Prime Minister has co-chaired the UN Secretary General’s Advocacy group for the Sustainable Development goals.
+From 2016 the former Prime Minister has co-chaired the UN Secretary General’s Advocacy group for the Sustainable Development goals.
 Among the goals, she takes a particular interest in access to quality education for all, in particular girls and children in conflict areas.